Table of Contents

 - Outpatient detox.
 For those with a milder or more recent opiate dependency, an outpatient detox program may be an appropriate choice.
 Detox takes anywhere from a few days to about a week, and can be done at home with supervision from the outpatient facility.
 Counseling is also available at the outpatient program.

 - Inpatient detox.
 The detox and withdrawal of opiates in an inpatient facility involves supervised monitoring of the process.
-Medications are offered to assist with the symptoms of muscle aches, nausea, headache, and fever.
+Medications can be offered to assist to relieve the symptom.
 Once the detox is completed, which can last up to a week, the individual begins the treatment program there.

 - Use of methadone or Suboxone.
 Individuals are tapered off of the opiates and begin to use methadone or Suboxone, also opiates, to help.
 Although these medications can reduce the severity of detox and withdrawal, the drugs themselves are highly addictive, trading one dependency for another.